jsoc-dev/jsoc/docs/DEVELOPMENT.md

-# JSOC
+# ABOUT THIS DOCUMENT
-- This document contains the complete context for the JSOC project.
+- This document contains the complete context for the JSOC library project.
-- It is intended to guide GitHub Copilot Chat and any future contributors.

 ## PURPOSE
-- JSOC (JSON Schema Orchestrated Components) is a library that converts any JSON configuration into a fully functional UI component.
+- JSOC is a library that converts any JSON configuration into a fully functional UI component.

 ## GOALS
 - UI component driven entirely by JSON